Te-k/harpoon/README.md

 telegram            Request information from Telegram through the API pgp                 Search for information in PGP key servers
 ```

+You can get information on each command with `harpoon help COMMAND`

 ## Access Keys